joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/31/business/irs-audit-revenue.html

 **Designer John Galliano Withdraws From Met Exhibition After Backlash**\
-`The designer, John Galliano, pulled out from an exhibition at the Metropolitan Museum of Art after furor mounted over the museum’s choice to honor him.
+`The designer John Galliano pulled out from an exhibition at the Metropolitan Museum of Art after furor mounted over the museum’s choice to honor him.
 In 2011, Mr. Galliano was convicted of an antisemitic hate crime by a French court.`\
 https://www.nytimes.com/video/arts/100000011123146/john-galliano-met-museum-gala-designer.html

 **What Cigarettes Can Teach Us About Teens and Social Media**\